|Length||25 – 100 feet (extensions available)|

 Imagine a gravel vacuum that connects to your faucet.
 That’s essentially what the Python water changer is.

-Let’s take you through it, piece by piece, starting with the end that goes inside your aquarium, the gravel tube…
+Let’s take you through it, piece by piece, starting with the end that goes inside your aquarium, the extended length gravel tube…

 You can use this tube to vacuum the gravel substrate in your aquarium while draining your tank at the same time!